tektechnologies/Instructor-Prep/301/week_2/class-06/README.md

 - we have a server event listener that makes the server listen to

 - app.listen(3000)
--localhost:8080 is the default live server.
+- localhost:8080 is the default live server.
-//express is so pop that the dev server is 3000. so we
+- express is so pop that the dev server is 3000. so we
 - const PORT = 3000;

 -app.listen('PORT', () => {`server.js file is started on PORT: ${PORT}`});